Who is Entitled to Work in Ireland?

 - People applying for asylum seeker status cannot legally work while their application is under consideration

-- A person cannot work while waiting for a work permit application to be processed
+- A person cannot work while waiting for a employment permit application to be processed

-For information regarding Employment Permits see this page.
+For information regarding Employment Permits click here.
 For further information or to apply for an Employment Permit, you should contact

 Employment Permits Section,